Hospital Trolley Hasn’t Had A Day Off In Ten Years

 “We’d all go on strike only that lives would be put at risk if we weren’t available,” added another trolley, “all I ask is for one day off where I don’t have to do anything at all; just chill nice and empty in the hallway”.

-Recent figures from the Irish Nurses and Midwives Organisation (INMO) showed 612 patients were on trolleys waiting for admission into hospital on one day in January this year – a record high for a nation which is supposedly recovering.
+Recent figures from the Irish Nurses and Midwives Organisation (INMO) showed over 600 patients were waiting for a bed in Irish hospitals.

 “I have it on good authority that this figure is even higher than that,” the trolley finished, before shouting at passing doctors for help as the now dying patient began convulsing.